robertarcaleanu/DE-flight_data/README.md

 #### Snowflake

-[WIP] Finally, we can save the data in Data Warehouse, such as Snowflake.
+Finally, we can save the data in Data Warehouse, such as Snowflake.
 First of all, we need to create a Snowflake account (we can use the free tier).

-Let's with the data ingestion into Snowflake:
+Let's start with the data ingestion into Snowflake:

 1. Create Database and Schema
 ```sql